monadicsystems/monadicsystems.github.io/post7.md

 greeting.hsp
 ```

-File and directory names surrounded in square brackets, like `[x]` and `[y].hsp` in the example directory above, are treated as path parameters.
+File and directory names surrounded in square brackets, like `[x]` and `[y].hsp` in the directory tree above, are treated as path parameters.
 For example, the file path `my_hsp_files/calc/add/[x]/[y].hsp` corresponds to the route `my_hsp_files/calc/add/<x>/<y>`, where `<x>` and `<y>` are path parameters.
 You can refer to the path parameter names in square brackets from within your HSP files if:

-- The HSP file is a descendant of a directory with a path parameter name in square brackets
+- The HSP file is a descendant of a directory with a name in square brackets
-- The HSP file itself is named with a path parameter name in square brackets
+- The HSP file itself is named with a name in square brackets

 For example, here's the contents of the `my_hsp_files/calc/add/[x]/[y].hsp` file.